-Setting Description Factory Default VID ranges from 1 to This field will be active only when selecting the Trunk or Hybrid port type.
-Set the other VLAN IDs that will not be 4094 supported by this port.
-Use commas to separate different None VIDs.
+Setting Description Factory Default This field will be active only when selecting the Trunk or Hybrid port type.
+Set the other VLAN IDs that will not be supported by this port.
+Use commas to separate different VIDs.
+None

 Port-Based VLAN Settings